sebastiansauer/repro_writing/talk_repro_writing/Repro_Writing_Abstract_Talk_DGPs.md

 is well-suited for writing reproducible academic papers.
 This method is a combination of Latex, R, Knitr, Git, and Pandoc.
 These software tools are robust, well established and not more than reasonable complex.
-Two other approaches, one based on Word Processors (MS Word), and one based on Markdown, are discussed and ultimately disencouraged.
+ Other approaches, such as using word Processors (MS Word), Markdown, or online collaborative writing tools (Authorea) are discussed.
 The presentation is based on a practical software demonstration.
 A Github repository is provided for easy reproducibility.